jainsumit12/crwal4aichat/README.md

 - `db_client.py`: Client for interacting with the Supabase database
 - `db_setup.py`: Script for setting up the database
 - `chat.py`: Chat interface for interacting with crawled data using an LLM
+- `run_api.py`: Script to run the API
 - `run_crawl.py`: Script to run a crawl using the configuration from the `.env` file
 - `update_content.py`: Script to update existing pages with titles and summaries
 - `utils.py`: Utility functions for the CLI
+- `requirements.txt`: List of dependencies for the backend
+- `.env.example`: Example environment file for the backend
 - `api/`: Directory containing the FastAPI implementation
   - `main.py`: FastAPI application entry point
   - `routers/`: Directory containing API route definitions